MazenDerbas/L3/reflection-cleancode.md

 ## Chapter 11: Systems

 I made sure that different parts of my program are created separately to apply.
 Each class, such as ExpenseForm, ExpenseDisplay, and ExpenseChart, has a specific job, making it easier to understand the main logic.
 I tried also to separated the construction of the classes form its use, till exemple I create instances of the classes ExpenseTracker and ExpenseForm in DOMContentLoaded event listener.
-I also tried to apply the dependency Injection by pasing expenseTracker as a constructor arguemnt. ä
+I also tried to apply the dependency Injection by pasing expenseTracker as a constructor arguemnt.
 ![Systems](/img/14.png)
 ![Systems](/img/15.png)